 Thank you for considering us as your mediators.
-Hopefully the bios below will aid you as you come to a decision regarding how you will be best served through the divorce process.
+Hopefully the bios below will help you as you decide how we can best serve you through your divorce process.

 Elinor Robin, PhD